liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/02-migrating-data-upgrade-processes.markdown

 ## Converting your Liferay Portal 6 Upgrade Process to @product-ver@ [](id=converting-your-liferay-portal-6-upgrade-process-to-product-ver)

-So how do Liferay Portal 6 upgrade processes compare to those that use the new upgrade process framework in @product-ver@?
+So how do Liferay Portal 6 upgrade processes compare to those that use the new upgrade process framework?
 First, the upgrade step classes are the same, so you can leave them unchanged.
-Here are the big changes in
+Here are the big changes in the new upgrade
-@product-ver@'s new  upgrade processes:
+processes:

 - [A single registrator class replaces upgrade process classes.](#create-a-registrator-class)
 - [Service Builder services require a Bundle Activator.](#create-a-bundle-activator)